Shadia Alem

-Shadia Alem or Shādiyah 'Ālim or in Arabic: شادية عالم (born in Mecca) is a Saudi Arabian visual artist.
+Shadia Alem (شادية عالم; born in Mecca) is a Saudi Arabian visual artist.
+She is known for her sculpture, installation art, and painting.
+She lives and works between Paris and Jeddah.

 Early life

-Alem was born in Makkah.
+Shadia Alem was born in Makkah.
 Her childhood was spent in Taif, where she reportedly painted on doors from a young age.
 Her father was a calligrapher and her mother embroidered.

 Education

 Alem graduated with a BA in Art and English Literature from King Abdulaziz University.

 Career

 Since 1985 Alem's work has been exhibited nationally in Saudi Arabia and internationally.
 Some works are a commentary of the lives of women in Saudi Arabia, using form to demonstrate the anxiety that women may live under.

 Alem's work, Youm al-Suq, was selected by British Airways to appear on the livery of its aircraft in 1998.
 Her 2007 retrospective exhibition at Albareh Gallery demonstrated the development of her work from portraiture, to landscape, to photography.
 She has also exhibited at the Kunstmuseum in Bonn, at Amum in Tennessee, in Istanbul as part of its 2010 Capital of Culture programme, and at the 6th Berlin Biennale.